nwezeolisaeloka/final_Year_Project/README.md

 ## Code
 The code written in this poject is a functional test for the Arduino-based training kit's capability to perform LED light pattern sequences triggered by pressing one of the push buttons.
 It verifies that the system responds correctly to user input by initiating a specific LED sequence when a push button is pressed and displaying the name of the sequence on an LCD display.
-Several other functions can as well be carried out making use of one or more of the sensors being connected to the arduino board.
+Several other functions can as well be carried out making use of one or more of the sensors and components being connected to the arduino board.
+Starts by confugring the push buttons connected to the arduino board.
+The light sequence code is written using simple if else codes along with including a delay sequence to make the light movement apparent.